KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Entur-tavle by Arve](https://github.com/Arve/MMM-Entur-tavle)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+1. No compatible or wrong license field in 'package.json'.
+Without that, we can't use an image.
-4. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-EnvCanada by CharlesMorris78](https://github.com/CharlesMorris78/MMM-EnvCanada)